ballerina-platform/ballerina-distribution/examples/kafka-client-payload-data-binding/kafka_client_payload_data_binding.md

 # Kafka client - Payload data binding

-This shows how to use a `kafka:Consumer` as a simple payload consumer for the instances where the metadata related to the message is not needed.
-This consumer uses the builtin byte array deserializer for the value and converts the value to the user defined type.
+This example shows how to poll messages from the Kafka broker and bind the messages to a user defined type.
+Define a required record type to data bind provide it as the target type for the `pollPayload()` API.
+The received values will be bound to the target type internally.
+The consumer uses the builtin byte array deserializer for both the key and the value, which is the default deserializer in the `kafka:Consumer`.
+Use this API when you only want the payload of the consumer record and does not require metadata like `kafka:PartitionOffset`, `timestamp`.

 ::: code kafka_client_payload_data_binding.bal :::